-There are, however, a handful of things that I've seen come up over and over again when reviewing clients' diets that I want to share with you to help you in your efforts to conceive, have a healthy pregnancy, and ultimately a healthy baby.
+There are, however, a handful of issues that I've seen arise over and over again when reviewing clients' diets and total nutrition that I want to share with you to help in your efforts to conceive, enjoy a healthy pregnancy, and ultimately, have a healthy baby.

 - Improve digestion